AI-shinigami/AI-shinigami.github.io/_news/announcement_5.md

 related_posts: false
 ---

-# New Beginnings as a Machine Learning Researcher

 I am thrilled to announce that I have recently joined the esteemed University of Tehran as a Machine Learning Researcher.
 This exciting new chapter in my academic journey marks a significant milestone in my commitment to advancing the field of artificial intelligence.